Skip to Main Content

 What Are the WCAG Requirements for Website Accessibility and ADA Compliance?

 The Department of Justice (DOJ), responsible for rulemaking to provide clear compliance requirements, has been notably slow in setting specific technical standards for web accessibility.
 However, there's been a shift under the Biden administration, signaling a renewed focus on web accessibility.
 The DOJ's "Guidance on Web Accessibility and the ADA" issued on March 18, 2022, marks a return to the perspective prevalent during the Obama era, considering commercial websites and website-only businesses as subject to Title III of the ADA.
+Additionally in April 2024, the DOJ issued final standards for ADA title II compliance.
+While this applies only to state and municipal governments, it signals what's to come for Title III, which applies to commercial websites.

 The Web Content Accessibility Guideline: De Facto Standard for Digital Accessibility